zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-status-codes.md

 * `markForDelete`: Marks 'entity'  objects in an `EditScope`  for deletion.

-DESCRIPTION: Often, extensions encounter this error because the data is modeled  as 'entities' binding with [editable grid](#editable-grid) in a `ParameterProvider` Blade as specified in [top-legacy-editscopes.md#editScope-entity-arrays](top-legacy-editscopes.md#editScope-entity-arrays).
+DESCRIPTION: Often, extensions encounter this error because the data is modeled  as 'entities' binding with an editable grid in a `ParameterProvider` Blade as specified in [top-legacy-editscopes.md#editScope-entity-arrays](top-legacy-editscopes.md#editScope-entity-arrays).
 The error may also be encountered when applying the array edits in a corresponding `ParameterCollector` Blade.

 SOLUTION:  Here are two schemes that can be used to avoid this error.